Logos for Azure DevOps and Jira, representing a Jira-Azure DevOps integration guide.

 Your software development team barely looks up from Azure DevOps so they can get all their work done.
 That makes things difficult for team leads and other stakeholders who need regular updates on software projects but only work in Jira.
 That’s where a Jira-Azure DevOps integration comes in.

-Here are two ways you can make this happen.
+Here are a few ways you can make this happen.

 Method 1: Use the Azure DevOps for Jira Marketplace app

-The team at Atlassian built an app specifically for syncing data from Azure DevOps to Jira.
+The team at Atlassian built an app specifically for setting up a Jira-Azure DevOps integration.
 You can find it on the Jira marketplace here.
 With a little bit of technical know-how, developers in Azure DevOps will be able to push data from that tool to Jira, giving leaders more visibility on their software projects.

 Let’s go through setting this app up and using it with your Jira projects.